malstrom72/QuickHashGen/README.md

 Hash table size also adds to the total cost: each power-of-two increase adds `16`.
 For example, a table with `256` entries (`2^8`) contributes `128`.

-When multiple expressions hash all strings without collisions and have the same complexity, the generator chooses the one with the lowest total cost, favoring cheaper operations like constants over more expensive character lookups and large tables.
+When multiple expressions hash all strings without collisions, the generator chooses the one with the lowest total cost, favoring cheaper operations like constants over more expensive character lookups and large tables.

 ### Debug mode